How to Create A Sticker Sheet In Adobe Illustrator

 Clicking on your rectangle, you will see little circles in the corners

-• The Transform Panel will pop up on your lower right-hand side of the screen.
+- The Transform Panel will pop up on the lower right-hand side of the screen.

 Step Three: Create Individual Layers